Fraud and Compliance

 Mixing business with pleasure

 Exaggerating the business aspect of a “trip” is a common way to expense what is, in all honesty, a holiday.
-Kudos to employees who try to expense pet grooming because their animal gives them emotional support during work hours.
-And the ones who try to claim back expenses for designer handbags and expensive watches deemed necessary to promote a professional image.
+We've heard of expense claims for designer handbags and expensive watches deemed necessary to promote a professional image.

 One employee submitted receipts for multiple personal Amazon orders including make-up, clothing, perfume and toiletries but doctored them to make it look like the orders were office supplies and stationery.
 Another submitted a suspicious claim for a €1,150 annual contribution to a private and social dining club.

-To help you be more on your guard, let’s run through some of the other ways employees may try to get spurious claims over the line and reimbursed.
+Let’s run through some of the other ways employees may try to get spurious claims over the line when they submit expense reports – and what you can do to detect their attempts.

 Some of the things you need to keep your eagle eyes out for: